Leave this site quickly and head to BBC News.

 Scottish Domestic Abuse and Forced Marriage Helpline

-The Scottish Domestic Abuse and Forced Marriage Helpline can offer private support to anyone with experience of domestic abuse or forced marriage.
+The Scottish Domestic Abuse and Forced Marriage Helpline is run by Scottish Women's Aid and can offer private support to anyone with experience of domestic abuse or forced marriage.
 They are open 24 hours and they have a translator service available if you'd rather speak to someone in a different language.